CCBDA-UPC/Assignments-2025/Lab08.md

 "arn:aws:lambda:us-east-1:<YOUR-ACCOUNT-ID>:function:LambdaCRUD"
 ```

-Go to the AWS Lambda console and see the outcome of the above commands.
+Once the Lambda function is deployed you can go to the AWS Lambda console and see the outcome of the above commands.

 <img alt="Lab08-LambdaConsole.png" src="images/Lab08-LambdaConsole.png" width="100%"/>

 ### API Gateway creation

-It is now necessary to create a unique value for the parameter `statement-id`.
+To allow the Lambda function to be accessed by any API Gateway it is necessary to create a "statement" with a unique value for the parameter `statement-id`.
 The Unix command `uuidgen` creates a random value.
-The command `aws lambda add-permission` allows the Lambda function to be accessed by any API Gateway.
+The command `aws lambda add-permission` creates that premission.

 ```bash
 _$ STATEMENT_ID=`uuidgen`